IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/investigation-overview.md

 The goal is to determine whether the repeated family is normal for the environment, whether it appears to accumulate with a particular workload, and whether the affected server is an outlier.

 Where recurrence testing is practical, also compare controlled RDS logins with printer redirection enabled and disabled.
-On the reproducible development host, printer redirection was the confirmed trigger for per-login target-family growth.
-A comparison host in the same environment currently does not reproduce that accumulation and retains a much larger historical `SWD\PRINTENUM` population; the reason for that difference remains unknown.
+On the reproducible host, printer redirection is the confirmed trigger for repeated per-login target-family creation.
+On the comparison host, ordinary redirected-printer setup can occur without one new target state per printer/login, suggesting that existing device/WNF state is often reused.

+Useful Procmon comparison points are `HKLM\SYSTEM\CurrentControlSet\Enum\SWD\PRINTENUM`, the redirected-printer registry trees, and the permanent WNF `Notifications` store.
+Include `RegSetValue`, `RegDeleteValue`, and `RegDeleteKey`; Session, User, Parent PID, and Command Line columns are useful when available.

 The registry entries themselves still do not expose a creator process or per-value creation timestamp.
-Procmon or equivalent tracing is required to attribute the creation path.
+Procmon or equivalent tracing is required to attribute the creation path and determine whether a particular device setup caused a new WNF allocation.

 ## Fourth check: live WNF state